top of page

 Do You Need a Financial Planning Professional in Your Divorce?

-More often than not, a CDFA® is a financial planner that after going through the divorce process themselves realizes how invaluable having an unbiased, experienced and empathetic financial advisor can be.
-As a result, they commit to strengthen their knowledge regarding the financial intricacies of divorce by taking part in the Institute for Divorce Financial Planning’s educational curriculum and exam.
-You may have been married to a controlling spouse and still are at the poin
+More often than not, a CDFA® is a financial planner who, after navigating the divorce process themselves, realizes how invaluable it is to have an unbiased, experienced, and empathetic financial advisor.
+They commit to strengthening their knowledge of the financial intricacies of divorce by participating in the Institute for Divorce Financial Planning’s educational curriculum and exam.
+Understanding Your Situation You may have been married to a controlling spouse, feeling lik

 ktidwell